LeavesMC/docs/docs/leaves/getting-started/migration.md

 slug: /leaves/migration
 ---

-# Migrating to or form Leaves
+# Migrating to or from Leaves

 It's simple to migrate your server to or from Leaves.
 The steps below will help you get started.